Wednesday, July 01, 2009

 Craig Lindvahl and Joe Fatheree were recognized for their creation of the Aha Film Festival, an annual event they designed to showcase the work of students in multimedia classes from Teutopolis and Effingham high schools in Illinois.
 The festival sells out a 1,600-seat theater and includes industry seminars on the day of the festival.

-In this podcast (MP3, 15 MB), the duo talk about the importance of hands-on learning and what the popular film festival means to their small Midwestern town.
+podcast (MP3, 15 MB), the duo talk about the importance of hands-on learning and what the popular film festival means to their small Midwestern town.

 Jay Hoffman, Teacher, Tuttle Middle School, Vermont